Historic Triangle: Williamsburg

 In 1699, the capital of Virginia was moved from Jamestown to a location on high ground at Middle Plantation at the suggestion of students from the College of William and Mary, which had been established there in 1693.
 Middle Plantation was soon renamed Williamsburg, in honor of King William III, and it was a busy place until the American Revolution.

-In 1780 during the revolution, the capital and government were moved to a more secure location at Richmond.
+In 1780, during the American Revolutionary War, the capital and government were moved to a more secure location at Richmond.
 Williamsburg became a largely sleepy little town for almost 150 years, as many young people left the Tidewater area in search of new lands to the west and other frontiers.
 In the early 20th century, the town was revived due to the preservation efforts of Reverend Dr. W.A.R.
 Goodwin, rector of Bruton Parish Church, and the generosity of Standard Oil heir John D. Rockefeller Jr. and his family, who shared a dream of restoring the old colonial capital city to its 18th-century state.
 They worked for decades to develop that vision to honor the later colonial capital.

-Today, the result of those efforts, Colonial Williamsburg, is a large living museum of early American life.
+The result of those efforts, Colonial Williamsburg, is a large living museum of early American life.
 It has 88 original buildings and dozens of restored and recreated buildings and re-enactors.
 It is one of the most popular tourist destinations in the world.
-The Visitor's Center (right off the Colonial Parkway) features a short movie.
+The Visitor Center (right off the Colonial Parkway) features a short movie.
 It has a parking area, as automobiles are restricted from the restored area.
 A wheelchair-accessible shuttle bus service is provided.